-Spondylolisthesis is when a bone (vertebra) in your spine slips out of position and causes pressure on the nerves in the spinal canal which connect your brain and your body.
-This can cause pain, numbness and weakness, usually in your lower back and legs.
+This usually occurs in your lower back but can also occur in your neck or mid to upper back.
+A slipped vertebra can put pressure on the nerves in your spinal canal, which connect your brain and your body.
+This can cause pain, pinching, numbness and weakness, usually in your lower back and legs.

 Spondylolisthesis is most common in your lower back and might cause these symptoms:

 If you have difficulty walking and feel unsteady on your feet, this may also be a sign.

 It's possible to have spondylolisthesis without any of these symptoms.

 Your GP may examine your back, although spondylolisthesis doesn’t usually cause any visible symptoms.
 They may also examine your limbs to see the amount of movement and pain you have.
 This may include a straight leg test — this involves lying on your back while your GP holds your foot and gently lifts your leg up while you keep your knee straight.

 You may need an X-ray while standing to see if you have a slipped vertebra in your spine or a spinal fracture.
 If you have numbness, weakness or tingling in your legs, you may also need an MRI scan or CT scan to detect if your slipped vertebra is compressing a nerve.